author

 by J. Knox Jones, James Dale Smith, Ronald W. Turner

-Ronald W. Turner appears in the historical record mainly as a zoological and natural-history author.
-He is credited as the author of Mammals of the Black Hills of South Dakota and Wyoming, published by the University of Kansas Museum of Natural History in 1974.
+Ronald W. Turner is known from scientific and natural history publications on mammals.
+His best-known standalone work is Mammals of the Black Hills of South Dakota and Wyoming (1974), a detailed study published by the University of Kansas Museum of Natural History.